barbarer/py4e-int/_sources/strings/WriteCode.rst

         .. tab:: Answer

+	    The ``capitalize()`` method returns a new string; it doesn't modify the original because strings are immutable.
+As a result, you need to reassign s1 to the new string object created in line 2.

             .. activecode::  str-ex-hiA
                 :nocodelens:
                 :optional:

                 s1 = "hi"
-                # Reassign s1 to the capitalization method
-                # capitalize returns a new version of the string
-                # it does not edit the existing string (strings are immutable)
                 s1 = s1.capitalize()
                 print(s1)